isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

 	return s.reCreateReplicaFinalize(master, copyFrom, name, binlogRetention, rootPass) }
 ```
-The code snippet above is similar to the restore instance from snapshot we did earlier, we are simply looping over all existing read-replicas that exist on the source instance and re-creating them with the same attributes by calling [CreateDBInstanceReadReplica API](https://docs.aws.amazon.com/goto/WebAPI/rds-2014-10-31/CreateDBInstanceReadReplica).

-And before returning back to caller, we finalize the replica's AWS attributes and DB's internals (users and replication parameters) to match it's souce by calling `reCreateReplicaFinalize`:
+The code snippet above is similar to the *restore instance from snapshot* we did earlier, we are simply looping over all existing read-replicas that exist on the source instance and re-creating them with the same attributes by calling [CreateDBInstanceReadReplica API](https://docs.aws.amazon.com/goto/WebAPI/rds-2014-10-31/CreateDBInstanceReadReplica).
+Then, before returning back to caller, we finalize the replica's AWS attributes and DB's internals (users and replication parameters) to match it's souce by calling `reCreateReplicaFinalize`:

 ```go
 func (s *SDK) reCreateReplicaFinalize(master, copyFrom Instance, name string, binlogRetention int, rootPass string) error {
 	groupName := copyFrom.RDSDBInstance.DBParameterGroups[0].DBParameterGroupName